-Chili is beloved because of the warmth and comfort it provides, but unlike most comfort foods, it can be very healthy, too.
+Chili is beloved because of the warmth and comfort it provides, but unlike many other comfort foods, it can be very healthy, too.

 Video of the Day